SalesforceSFDC/salesforce-developer-console-css-fix/README.md

 I have noticed that on lover class monitors (the ones you get at work...), when you use dark themes (Help>Preferences), some highlighting makes code very unreadable.
 Namely, variable names are too dark on black baground and highlighting Visualforce text makes actual text unreadable.

-Use Stylebot Chrome extension (or pack it as custom CSS) with this CSS:
+Use Stylebot Chrome extension (or pack it as custom CSS) with this CSS on the URL *.salesforce.com/_ui/common/apex/debug/ApexCSIPage
 <pre>
 .CodeMirror-matchingbracket {
     background-color: #80E85C;